 Short Fibers – Shows short break-off with evidence of fibers.

-Stringy – Shows tendency to stretch or string out into long fine threads, but with no visible evidence of fiber structure.
+Stringy – Stretching into long fine threads, but with no visible evidence of fiber structure.

-Tacky – The property of adhesiveness, especially to metal surfaces.
+Tacky – Having adhesiveness, especially to metal surfaces.
 Greases containing polymers tend to be tacky.

 Other terms, such as Smooth, Rough, Grainy, etc., are defined under Bulk Appearance.